matlab-actions/.github/profile/README.md

 When you define your workflow, specify this action as `matlab-actions/setup-matlab@v3`.
 For more information, see [Action for Setting Up MATLAB](https://github.com/matlab-actions/setup-matlab/).

 ### Run MATLAB Build
-Use the **Run MATLAB Build** action to invoke the MATLAB build tool and run build tasks, such as identifying code issues, running tests, and packaging a toolbox.
+Use the **Run MATLAB Build** action to invoke the MATLAB build tool and run build tasks, such as identifying code issues, running tests, and building a MATLAB package.
 To use this action, you need MATLAB R2022b or a later release.

 When you define your workflow, specify this action as `matlab-actions/run-build@v3`.
 For more information, see [Action for Running MATLAB Builds](https://github.com/matlab-actions/run-build).